Frequently Asked Questions About Laser Treatments in Calgary

 Sun spots form when UV exposure causes your skin to overproduce protective pigment cells (melanin) that accumulates at the surface.
 They’re essentially your skin’s ‘memory’ of past sun damage concentrated into visible brown patches.
 Even damage from decades ago can suddenly appear.
 They can be effectively removed using IPL or different laser treatments that target and break up excess melanin, which your body then naturally eliminates.

-IThe best treatment depends on your skin type and sun damage severity.
-Here are some examples:
+The best treatment for sun damage depends on your skin tone and severity.

 – **Light skin + mild sun damage:** IPL photofacial (1-2 sessions)